ncatanchin/MessengerChatMediaDownloader/README.md

 A utility for downloading photos/videos/audios from facebook messenger chats.
 The utility caches your session, so you will be prompted to log in only on the first launch or when to fail to log in with the cached session.
 Downloading and media scanning save progress, so you are safe to restart the utility.
 Keep in mind that new messages that you receive after conversation scanning started will be ignored.
-To scan&download such messages, you will have to reinstall the utility.
+To scan & download such messages, you will have to reinstall the utility.

 ## Command line options